Cubie-AI/tiny-ai/README.md

   handler: () => ({ context: formatContext(mockLoadContext()) }),
 });

+// add the tool to the agent
+agent.putTool(loadContext);

 // create a tool that posts tweets.
 Here you would use the twitter-sdk const tweet = new TinyTool("tweet", {
   description: "Post a tweet to Twitter. ",